Thidaayewin/ERP-user-management-sys/README.md

 ## Installation

-To install and run the User Management System locally, follow these steps:
+To install and run the User Management System locally, following steps:

 1. **Clone the Repository:**
    ```bash